cskau/open-print-stack/README.md

 Also note: lots of things are hard-coded at the moments, so you will have to update those values appropriately, like setting the device IP in `print.py`.

-Raster an image or document page to a format your printer understands, like PWD:
+Raster an image or document page to a format your printer understands, like PWG:

     ./raster.py encode ./test.png ./test.pwg